 Other major cities: Antwerp, Ghent, Charleroi, Bruge and Liège

-Geography: Belgium is a small Western European country made up of three main geographic regions: the northwest coastal plain, the central plateau and the Ardennes.
-The Ardennes is a heavily forested, rocky plateau in the south of Belgium.
+Geography: Belgium is a small Western European country with three main geographic regions: the northwest coastal plain, the central plateau and the Ardennes.
+The Ardennes is a heavily forested, rocky plateau in southern Belgium.
 The rest of the country has a rather flat landscape, with a few natural lakes and many artificial waterways and canals.

 Political system: Federal parliamentary constitutional monarchy